This post may contain affiliate sales links. Please see my full disclosure policy for details

 Don’t get me wrong, there’s nothing basic about these, other than the ingredients list.
 These are hands down among the best Chewy Oatmeal Chocolate Cookies I’ve ever had, and I am not the only one saying that.

-Another amazing thing about these cookies is that I start with cold butter, because I have zero patience as previously mentioned.
+Another amazing thing about these cookies is that I start with colder-than-room-temperature butter because I have zero patience as previously mentioned.

 This also actually helps give this cookie a little more volume then if you were to use softened butter.
 So, what I do is take the cold butter out of the refrigerator and microwave it for 10-12 seconds.
 That’s it.
 Look at how perfect that cookie above looks.

 Starting with softened or room temperature butter will result in a more flat, melty cookie, which is still good, but just not my preferred oatmeal chocolate chip cookie.
 See the difference in the cookie below?
 It’s more flat with a more crispy edge.